 The Dallas History & Archives Division is temporarily closed in preparation for archival collections being moved back to their home on the seventh floor.
 No staff or materials are available to assist researchers during this time.
-The seventh floor will reopen in late spring of 2016 with a new look that will include an updated reading room, built-in display cases, a fine books gallery, improved meeting spaces, and more.
+The seventh floor will reopen in the summer of 2016 with a new look that will include an updated reading room, built-in display cases, a fine books gallery, improved meeting spaces, and more.
 If you would like to be the first to receive updates about the reopening of the Dallas History & Archives Division, subscribe to the Genealogy & Dallas History email list.

 Early Friends leaders John William Rogers, Blanche Lefkowitz, Leon Harris, Jr., and Ruth Morgan consult with assistant director Violet Hayden and library director Cleora Clanton (L to R) about a petition urging support for the Dallas Public Library, 1951